syedmubarish/learning_node/README.md

-# Local Module
+#  Module Exports

-To load a module into another file, we use require function When index.js is executed code in the module is also executed
+To load specific things from module into another file, using require function and module.exports for exporting.

-We can omit .js extension, node will infer it on our behalf
+This here is default export,importing variable can be any name in default export